-77. The Board may, wish to authorize the Executive Director to make an official approach to the economic development institutes to include aspects relating to the development of children and youth in their general training, and to include training programmes for officials in departments whose work has a particular bearing on the development and welfare of children, as mentioned above.
-The Board may consider offering fellowships, if required, to enable officials of such departments to take suitable training, and also assistance to the institutes. to offer this training.
-(The creation by agencies or countries of other training institutions for planning may make it advisable for UNICEF assistance to be given elsewhere also for training administrators in planning for children 78.
-As the institutes or the regional commissions will be sending out advisory teams to help Governments with economic and social planning, the Board may wish to express the view that these teams should be alerted to aspects of may wish to express the view that these teams should be alerted to aspects of planning relating to the development and welfare of children.
+77. The Board may wish to authorize the Executive Director to make an official approach to the economic development institutes to include aspects relating to the development of children and youth in their general training, and to include training programmes for officials in departments whose work has a particular bearing on the development and welfare of children, as mentioned above.
+The Board may consider offering fellowships, if required, to enable officials of such departments to take suitable training, and also assistance to the institutes to offer this training.
+(The creation by agencies or countries of other training institutions for planning may make it advisable for UNICEF assistance to be given elsewhere also for training administrators in planning for children).
+78. As the institutes or the regional commissions will be sending out advisory teams to help Governments with economic and social planning, the Board may wish to express the view that these teams should be alerted to aspects of planning relating to the development and welfare of children.
 It may be necessary to arrange for participation of qualified personnel in the advisory teams for this purpose.
 Depending on circumstances, it may be handled together with other social aspects of development planning or separately.
-It appears to be necessary for UNICEF to be ready to offer the participation of a staff member or consultant in advisory teams during an appropriate stage of their wor E/ICEF/448
+It appears to be necessary for UNICEF to be ready to offer the participation of a staff member or consultant in advisory teams during an appropriate stage of their work.